Experimental Fish - Canadian Aquaculture Institute

 Experimental Fish is available in two versions:

-The online course takes approximately 5 hours to complete.
+The online course takes approximately five (5) hours to complete.
 Participants have up to one month from the date of registration to complete the course, unless otherwise specified.

 The course contains seven (7) modules.
 At the end of each module participants are required to complete a short quiz directly related to that module’s content.
 The minimum acceptable passing grade for each module’s quiz is 80%.

-Upon completion of the modules and successful completion of the accompanying quizzes, participants receive a certificate of completion from the Canadian Aquaculture Institute.
+Upon completion of the modules and successful completion of the accompanying quizzes, participants receive a certificate of completion from the University of Prince Edward Island.
 The Canadian and American versions will certify that the participant has completed the core components of ethical and sound laboratory fish care and welfare within their countries.

 Experimental Fish will instruct participants on: